Eligibility and Timelines

 May I reach out to Houston Endowment board members about my organization’s grant request?

 Houston Endowment Board policy prohibits all applicants, including potential applicants, from contacting board members regarding pending or anticipated grant requests.
 It is Houston Endowment’s policy that board members refrain from participating in site visits or otherwise engaging with applicants or their representatives regarding pending or anticipated requests.
-Current applicants (those with invited applications pending) may contact Houston Endowment staff members with any questions.
+Current applicants (those with invited applications pending) may contact Houston Endowment with any questions.

 What should I do if I can’t remember my username and/or password?